lento234/advent2021/day03/README.md

 generator rating and CO2 scrubber rating, then multiply them together.
 *What is the life support rating of the submarine?* (Be sure to represent your answer in decimal, not binary.)

+Your puzzle answer was `7041258`.

+Both parts of this puzzle are complete!
+They provide two gold stars:
+\*\*